-The following material is the transcription of a lecture presented to a group of interested Bible students a few months back.
-The style is, therefore, more “spoken” than “written.”
+The following material is the transcription of a lecture presented to a group of interested Bible students.
+The style is, therefore, more spoken than written.
 It is not burdened with technical argument or documentation.

 Several months ago, the nation’s news programs were dominated by the story concerning the young woman from California who worked as a congressional aide, and who mysteriously disappeared.
 Over and over again, her physical description was published — height, hair color, eye color, and distinguishing characteristics.
 By virtue of that detailed description, there was hope that if someone should see her, she could be identified and brought home to her worried family.

 Every day in our lives we encounter occasions in which we have to identify certain objects.
 If we go to the supermarket to shop, and we return to the parking lot, we have to identify the particular vehicle that belongs to us.
 If a mother’s child becomes separated from her in a large crowd, she can provide an identifying description to those who may be able to locate that child.